 Mini pull-out pantry

 You could also be inspired by this idea and create a mini pantry in one of your lower cabinets, ideally next to the cooking area.
-By storing oils, spices, and condiments there, you will have everything within easy reach while you cook!
+This kitchen must-have lets you store oils, spices, and condiments, so you will have everything within easy reach while you cook!

 Once you have found the system you prefer, you can optimize it by picking the right containers for various products.